-- Travel Not Authorized: Travellers must obtain a nonimmigrant visa at a U.S. Embassy or Consulate before travelling to the U.S.
+- Travel Not Authorized: Travelers must obtain a nonimmigrant visa at a U.S. Embassy or Consulate before traveling to the U.S.

-- Authorization Pending: Travellers should check the ESTA website for updates and final response.
+- Authorization Pending: Travelers should check the ESTA website for updates and final response.

 An approved travel authorization will be:

-- Required for all VWP travellers prior to boarding a travel carrier to enter the United States under the VWP.
+- Required for all VWP travelers prior to boarding a travel carrier to enter the United States under the VWP.

-- Valid unless revoked, for up to two (2) years or until the traveller's passport expires, whichever comes first;
+- Valid unless revoked, for up to two (2) years or until the traveler's passport expires, whichever comes first;

 - Valid for multiple entries but not a guarantee of admissibility to the United States at a port of entry.